Control Pneumatic Soft Bending Actuator with Feedforward Hysteresis Compensation by Pneumatic Physical Reservoir Computing: Pneumatic Bending Actuators

 \subsection{Hysteresis Characteristics}

-We used the experimental setup shown in Fig.~\ref{fig: exp_app} to obtain the hysteresis characteristics of the soft bending actuator and the physical reservoir.
-This setup comprises a pneumatic bending actuator and a pneumatic physical reservoir (both provided by Bridgestone), two proportional valves (Festo MPYE-5-M5-010B), an angular sensor (BENDLABS-1AXIS), three pressure sensors (SMC PSE540A-R06), and a computer with a Contec AI-1616L-LPE analog input board and a Contec AO-1608L-LPE analog output board.
-All experiment signal refresh rates were 200 Hz in this work.
+We used the experimental setup shown in Fig.~\ref{fig: exp_app} to obtain the hysteresis properties of the soft bending actuator and the physical reservoir.
+This setup comprises the soft actuator and the physical reservoir (both provided by Bridgestone), two proportional valves (Festo MPYE-5-M5-010B), an angular sensor (BENDLABS-1AXIS), three pressure sensors (SMC PSE540A-R06), and a computer with a Contec AI-1616L-LPE analog input board and a Contec AO-1608L-LPE analog output board.
+All experiment signal refresh rates were 200 Hz.

-Two hysteresis experiments were conducted by pressurizing the bending actuator with different inputs $P_\text{exp}$ [kPa]: the first applied a sweep-frequency input shown in Fig.~\ref{fig: hys_loops} (a), and the second used a complex input shown in Fig.~\ref{fig: hys_loops} (c).
-During the experiments, the actuator's bending angle $\theta$ [deg] was converted into $P_i$ by $P_i (k)= K_\text{in} \theta (k)$. $K_\text{in}=7.0$ was fixed throughout this study; this value was determined based on the physical reservoir's actuation upper limit of 450 [kPa] and the bending actuator's output range of approximately 60 [deg].
+Two hysteresis experiments were conducted by pressurizing the bending actuator with different experiment pressure inputs $P_\text{exp}$ [kPa]: the first used a sweep-frequency signal shown by Fig.~\ref{fig: hys_loops} (a), and the second used a complex input shown by Fig.~\ref{fig: hys_loops} (c).
+During the experiments, the actuator's bending angle $\theta$ [deg] was fed into the physical reservoir by $P_i (k)= K_\text{in} \theta (k)$. $K_\text{in}=7.0$ was fixed throughout this study, this value was chosen based on the physical reservoir's actuation limit of 450 [kPa] and the bending actuator's output range of approximately 60 [deg].
 We used the bending angle $\theta$ to generate $P_i$ at this stage to obtain the response of $P_o$ corresponding to $\theta$, facilitating the subsequent inverse operation in the development of the feedforward model.
-The pressure $P_i$ was regulated by a proportional valve and a feedback proportional-integral (PI) controller, whose gain settings are detailed in Section IV.
+The pressure $P_i$ was regulated by a proportional valve and a feedback proportional-integral (PI) controller, whose gain settings will be detailed in Section IV.